When making the decision to sell your house one of the first questions that comes to mind is: how much is this going to cost me?

 There are typically two options for your mortgage when moving a house: porting or remortgaging.
 Porting your mortgage just means moving the mortgage from the property you originally borrowed against to your new property.
 If you’re upsizing or moving to a more expensive property then you may need to borrow more, this will require remortgaging.

 If you’re porting your mortgage you may be subject to a mortgage exit fee (MEAF).
 These typically range from £50 to £300.
 If you’re paying off your mortgage completely as part of your move (perhaps because you’re downsizing) you can expect to pay an early mortgage repayment charge of between 1% and 5% of the loan amount.
+This will obviously increase the cost of selling your house, particularly if you’re already in arrears on your mortgage.

 Preparing property for sale